Gedney Drove End

 Gedney Drove End is within Gedney Marsh, 5 mi north-east from the parish village of Gedney, and 1 mi from the south-west shore of The Wash estuary.
 The village is centred where Marsh Road runs into Dawsmere Road at the junction with Main Road, the B1359 road which runs from the village to Long Sutton.
-There are two public houses, 'The Rising Sun' on Marsh Road and 'The Wildfowler on the Wash' on Main Road; also on Main Road is Gedney Drove Primary School.
+There is one public house, 'The Rising Sun' on Marsh Road; On Main Road is Gedney Drove Primary School.
 The village hall, which is shared with the neighbouring hamlet of Dawsmere, is on Dawsmere Road.

 At the west of Gedney Drove End, separated by fields and at the centre of a farm, is Norfolk House, a Grade II listed red brick house dating to the early 19th century.
 At the north of the village, on the bank of The Wash is an infantry blockhouse from the Second World War.
 Further south-east off Marsh Road is a "Type 23 three-bay concrete anti-aircraft pillbox".
 At the centre of the village is evidence of Gedney Drove End post-medieval settlement, and the extant Methodist chapel dating to 1885.
 To the north of the village centre is the site of a former corn tower mill, non-existent by 1953.